Speech-Rule-Engine/speech-rule-engine/README.md

 #### Options for enriched MathML output

-Enriched MathML output is markup that embeds the internal semantic structure SRE uses into a modified represnentation of the original MathML.
+Enriched MathML output is markup that embeds the internal semantic structure SRE uses into a modified representation of the original MathML.
 To get an idea of the semantic tree, take a look at [its visualisation](https://zorkow.github.io/semantic-tree-visualiser/visualise.html).